15 Home Remedies for Cough During Pregnancy

 Looking for home remedies for dry coughs during pregnancy?
 Then, ginger is a good option.
 Dry coughs are a real nuisance, as they do not produce any phlegm.
 In short, they do no good, unlike other coughs, which remove unwanted phlegm from our bodies.
 These coughs are caused due to viral infections and allergies.
 Ginger reduces phlegm and inflammation.
 The best way to have ginger is in the form of ginger tea.
 Bring two glasses of water to a boil, add two spoons of grated ginger, and steep for 15 minutes.
 Once it cools down a bit, add some honey and drink.

-Ways to Boost Your Immune System to Prevent a Cold
+Ways to Boost Your Immune System to Prevent a Cold and Cough

-1. Take Multi-vitamins
+1. Take Multivitamins

-Sometimes, diet may not work fast enough or even adequately, to prevent diseases.
-In this case, multi-vitamins give you your daily dose of nutrition and strengthen your immune system.
+Sometimes, diet may not work fast enough or even adequately to prevent diseases.
+In this case, multivitamins give you your daily dose of nutrition and strengthen your immune system.

 2. Stay Hydrated

-Water carries oxygen to your cells, and helps you build muscle and stay strong.
+Water carries oxygen to your cells and helps you build muscle and stay strong.
 It also flushes out toxins from your body, which could otherwise affect your system.
 Hence, make sure to drink enough water throughout the day.

 3. Maintain Proper Hygiene

-One of the main ways to strengthen your immune system is by keepng your hands clean.
+One of the main ways to strengthen your immune system is by keeping your hands clean.
 Our hands carry the most bacteria, which we are more likely to ingest when eating, cooking, or touching veggies and fruits.
 Make sure to wash your hands thoroughly, with soap and water, after touching public surfaces, coughing, sneezing, etc.

-Cold and cough are unpleasant, but can be effectively treated at home.
-Keep away from over the counter medicines.
-Do seek a physician’s advice, if your illness escalates.
+Cold and cough are unpleasant but can be effectively treated at home.
+Keep away from over-the-counter medicines.
+Do seek a physician’s advice if your illness escalates.